rohan-varma/paper-analysis/README.md

 Analysis and implementation (in tensorflow) of deep learning papers.

+These analyses are the ones I've worked on specifically, a more comprehensive list can be found here: https://github.com/uclaacmai/paper-analysis

 I analyzed these papers by contextualizing the core machine learning and deep learning concepts that were used.

 For example, I explain things like probabalistic interpretations of ML algorithms, maximum likelihood estimation, and ML concepts such as SGD.